DimuthuKasunWP/aossie.gitlab.io/_includes/ideas/stardroid.md

 - with knowledge and experience of building Mobile apps on Android and/or other platforms, react-native (if we decide to build this project from scratch on this to support iOS and Android), any other cross-platform framework.

+- with UI/UX skills to revamp the app and make it aesthetically appealing to the end user.

 - with slight astronomical temperament that could be beneficial to understand the app's working and invoke interest to implement new features or better yet, improve existing ones.

-- some experience of working with mobile sensors such as accelerometers, compass and gyroscopes is an asset but not essential.
+- with some experience of working with mobile sensors such as accelerometers, compass and gyroscopes is an asset but not essential.